 Of course, these are just the main types of damages that could happen to your car when a valet crashes it, or does anything else with it that they weren’t given permission to do.
 When you get your car back and report the damages to the valet, they could claim you signed away their liability with your valet ticket, but that won’t always stand.

 Figuring out who is liable, working with insurance companies, and determining what you’re owed can all get complicated.
-That’s why it can be beneficial to hire a car accident attorney.
+That’s why it can be beneficial to speak with our legal team.
 They’ll be able to guide you through the process and ensure you get what you deserve for the damages.